manhvu0803/Group2_Shopii-Project/frontend/Readme.txt

-This folder contains all the outside screens, which includes:
+This folder contains all the screens finished of project, which includes:
+_Outside screens such as login screen, sign-up screen, get back password screen.
+_Inside screens such as home, me, my shopping cart, my order, my account, my profile.

-_login screen (done UI, done with login process, try to make the sign in with Google and Facebook work) _sign-up screen (done UI, wait to text the sign-up process) _get back password screen (done UI, wait to text the change password process) All the screens is impletemented with expo react native.
+All the screens is impletemented with expo react native.